What is the main source of law authorising this entity form?

 The private SA is governed by its articles of incorporation and bylaws (contained in the notarial deed of incorporation, or subsequent notarial deeds of amendment).

-Incorporators/shareholders are not personally liable for the debts of the company, save to the extent to which their shares are not fully paid-up.
+The incorporators/shareholders are not personally liable for the debts of the company, save to the extent to which their shares are not fully paid-up.

 Limited liability is subject to limited instances of piercing the corporate veil.

-The SA governing body is the Shareholders´ Meeting.
+The SA governing body is the Shareholders’ Meeting.

-Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions, equity acquisitions, etc.)?
+Can this type of entity be involved in international transactions and restructurings (e.g. cross border mergers, asset acquisitions and divestitures, equity acquisitions, conversions etc.)?

-Yes.
-The SA may enter into legal national and international mergers (whereby the company ceases to exist by operation of law and its assets are acquired under universal succession of title) and divestitures/demergers of all or a portion of its assets and liabilities (with universal succession of title to the relevant assets) and conversions (changing into another form of legal entity without ceasing to exist).
+Yes, the SA may enter into legal national and international mergers (whereby the company ceases to exist by operation of law and its assets are acquired under universal succession of title) and divestitures/demergers of all or a portion of its assets and liabilities (with universal succession of title to the relevant assets) and conversions (changing into another form of legal entity without ceasing to exist).

-Can this type of entity be publicly listed or held?
+Can this type of entity be publicly listed or held, or its securities be issued to members of the public?

 Can this type of entity be used for a non-profit or charitable organization?